smalti/gmock-win32/README.md

 # Basic Concepts

 To use the mock behavior for Win32 API (or other DLL) module functions, you'll first need to build the library.
-Once that's done, you can include the library `gmock-win32.h` header immediately after the `gmock/gmock.h` header in your test code.
+Once that's done, you can include the library `gmock-win32.h` header in your test code.
 Several macros are then available to help you achieve the desired mock behavior:

 #### 1. First, we need to initialize the library by using `initialize` / `uninitialize` or `init_scope` initialization wrapper.
 Typically, it can be done in `main` function before initializing `GTest`: